-8.8 Organisers of 'small events' on private land are not required to notify the Council unless a high risk activity is being undertaken in which case an application should made on EventApp.

-8.9 For any type of event, other than a 'small event' on private land, the event's organisers must submit an application to the Council, following the timescale as set out in the Events Management Procedures Guidance (available on the Council's website).
+- 8.8 Organisers of 'small events' on private land are not required to notify the Council. - 8.9 For any type of event, other than a 'small event' on private land, the event's organisers must submit an application to the Council, following the timescale as set out in the Events Management Procedures Guidance.